GoogleChrome/web.dev/src/site/content/en/blog/aspect-ratio/index.md

 axis (height or width).

-A currently well-accepted cross-browser solution for maintaining aspect ratio based on an image’s width is known as the “Padding-Top Hack".
+A currently well-accepted cross-browser solution for maintaining aspect ratio based on an image's width is known as the “Padding-Top Hack".
 This solution requires a parent container and an absolutely placed child container.
 One would then calculate the aspect ratio as a percentage to set as the `padding-top`.
 For
 example: